Ousted South Korean President's Corruption Trial Opens

 ADVERTISEMENT

 When asked by the judge what her job is, Ms. Park replied: "I don't have any occupation."
-Responding to questions from the judge, Ms. Choi was half sobbing, her answers barely audible.
+Ms. Park, Ms. Choi and Mr. Shin denied all charges against them.

+"I feel very sorry for causing President Park to stand trial like this.
+President Park is not a person who could be lured by any bribes," Ms. Choi said through tears.

 In April, prosecutors indicted Ms. Park on 18 charges including bribery, extortion, abuse of authority and leaking confidential government information.
 That month, Ms. Choi, who has been accused largely of meddling in state affairs, was indicted on additional charges, including colluding with Ms. Park to extract money from the Lotte and SK business empires.

 Mr. Shin, the Lotte Group chairman, is the second conglomerate head to be indicted, after Samsung's Mr. Lee, who was jailed in February and indicted the following month on allegations of bribing Ms. Park.
 According to prosecutors, Mr. Lee paid the bribes in return for the government's backing of business deals, including a merger of two Samsung companies in 2015.
 Mr. Lee's trial began last month.
-Messrs.
-Lee and Shin have denied wrongdoing.
+Mr. Lee has denied wrongdoing.

 The court has completed one trial in connection with the scandal: that of Ms. Park's cosmetic surgeon, Kim Young-jae, who was given a suspended prison sentence of 18 months for lying under oath and for devising false medical records after treating Ms. Park.